mikeinspace/stamps/README.md

 https://jpja.github.io/Electrum-Counterparty/decode_tx.htm

 This will reveal the description field of the STAMP transaction.
 The description field will contain the base64 string.
 This string can be decoded using any base64 decoder.

+## Absence of MIME-type and encoding

+Our rationale for excluding both the MIME-type and encoding goes as follows:

+- The fewer the bytes the better.
+- Given the limited scope of acceptable file formats, we are confident we can decode them accurately based on the base64 string alone.
+- We are only interested in decoding base64, so if the string does not conform to valid base64 it is rejected.
+Therefore, specification of the encoding is unnecessary.

+This all pertains to current state.
+The future-state proposal would require a MIME-type like 'text/plain' for the auxilary content to be decoded.

 ## STAMP Indexing Reference